 For many of us marketers, PR practitioners, and community managers, social media monitoring has become a part of our day-to-day lives.
 Brands from all industries are tapping into social media monitoring for crisis management, lead generation, customer service, real-time marketing and more.
 But, do you really know how your social monitoring tool is finding and classifying conversations about your brand?
 There’s a lot going on behind the scenes to help you with your social media strategy.

 We created an ebook to help any Social Media Monitoring newbies, or even Social Monitoring veterans, get their questions answered: “6 Questions About Social Media Monitoring You Were Too Embarrassed to Ask.”
 I highly recommend you check it out if you want to know more about the fundamentals of Social Monitoring.
-In the meantime, here are my favorite 3 questions you were too embarrassed to ask about Social Media Monitoring so that you can finally get answers to the questions you’ve always wanted to ask.
+In the meantime, here are 3 questions you were too embarrassed to ask about Social Media Monitoring.
+So that you can finally get answers to the questions you’ve always wanted to ask.

 1. What is Social Media Monitoring?

-This is the most important question that anyone can ask about Social Media Monitoring and the best place to start.
-This is also the question that may be the most embarrassing because it seems so simple, but yet there is so much to it.
+This is the most important question that anyone can ask and the best place to start.
+It is also the question that may be the most embarrassing because it seems so simple, but yet there is so much to it.
 Social Media Monitoring is so much more than just knowing how many followers, likes, direct mentions, etc. that you have.

-Social Media Monitoring is the active monitoring of social media for information about a company or organization, usually tracking social media conversations and content on blogs, mainstream news sites, microblog sites (like Twitter), social networking sites (like Facebook), video sharing sites (like YouTube), photo sharing sites (like Flickr), forums, message boards and user-generated content.
+It is the active monitoring of social media for information about a company or organization.
+Usually tracking social media conversations and content on blogs, mainstream news sites, microblog sites (like Twitter), networking sites (like Facebook), video sharing sites (like YouTube), photo sharing sites (like Flickr), forums, message boards and user-generated content.